EdS0ng/Ionic-YoutubeMusicPlayer/readme.md

 # Motivation
 This app is for live streaming music from Youtube onto a mobile hybrid app, in order to play music in the background without buying the Youtube Red service.
+You can try it by installing the sample apk.
+Keep in mind that you will be sharing the server and API quota limits with whoever else installs the apk and thus may experience performance hits.

 # Setup
 ___